 Think about when and the rough time of year you would like to get married and let the venue search commence!

 Try to be flexible with dates to give yourself more overall choice and flexibility with your budget.
-I know it might feel romantic to get married on the anniversary of when you first met, but if that falls on Saturday in peak season (peak season is typically May – September and December) you may be fighting for a popular date with other couples and it may be double what it would cost on a Saturday in November.
+I know it might feel romantic to get married on the anniversary of when you first met, but if that falls on Saturday in the peak season (peak season is typically May – September, and December) you may be fighting for a popular date with other couples and it may be double what it would cost on a Saturday in November.

 Think about the type of wedding ceremony you both want.

 Is religion important to you?
 Consider a Church or your equivalent place of worship

 Fancy something meaningful but short and sweet or secular? – Consider a civil (non- religious) ceremony

 Want something unique or on top of a mountain?
 Or something completely personal to you?
 Consider a bespoke or humanist wedding ceremony.

 (Ps.
 These marriage ceremonies aren’t yet recognized by UK law – so you would need to complete necessary legal paperwork with your local registrar if you choose this option)